karmab/openshift-relocatable/README.md

   - Create a L2 advertisement for those pools.
   - Create two loadbalancer based services for each kind of traffic.

 You can find different numbered scripts covering those tasks.

+Alternatively, you can run the steps by editing the [relocatable pod env variable](relocatable-pod.yaml) to match your environment and run the pod

 ## Relocation simulation